1. What do the venues ticketed by the FlynnTix Regional Box Office offer for Accessibility Services?

 9. Why do the tickets cost more than what was advertised?

 Often promoters advertise ticket prices without taxes or surcharges added into the cost and then put in small print that applicable taxes and surcharges will apply.
 When you add up the total cost of the taxes and surcharges, the actual ticket price is often higher than the advertised price.
-The ticketed price you see displayed on the FlynnTix web site includes these taxes and surcharges.
+The ticketed price you see displayed on the FlynnTix web site includes these surcharges.
+Any applicable taxes will be displayed when tickets are added to your cart.

 Please remember that the Flynn charges phone and web service fees.
 These fees will be a separate line item on your online summary (not included in the ticket price).
 When you receive tickets in the mail the service fees will be noted to the left of your address.
 Click here to read more about our service fees.